 Your doctor may prescribe antibiotics in the form of oral or ear drops to treat the infections leading to eardrum damage.
 If you are suffering from the pain, you may prefer over the counter pain medications like acetaminophen or ibuprofen.

-Depending on the severity of your ear condition, a professional doctor may advise you to undergo a surgery, which may be the best solution to heal the eardrum.
+Depending on the severity of your ear condition, a professional doctor may advise you to undergo surgery, which may be the best solution to heal the eardrum.
 The surgery is usually done on an outpatient basis.
 During the procedure, which usually takes a couple of hours, the doctor will attach a piece of your own tissue to the eardrum to rebuild the eardrum.
 This surgical repair of a perforated eardrum is known as a tympanoplasty.

 - Take the medicines advised by your audiologist.